 io_uring

--related syscalls, but does support other I/O-related syscalls.
-Most
+-related syscalls (as seen below), but does support other I/O-related

-through the list of supported syscalls is not necessarily a good
+list of supported syscalls is not necessarily a good measure of

 gVisor releases go through the regression tests of popular language runtimes (Python, Java, Node.js, PHP, Go) to ensure continued compatibility with the base libraries of these languages.
 This means most programs written in these languages will work.